 A: We do not allow chaperones for the trips simply because each member of our staff has been through an extensive interview process which includes a background check.
 Please email email@example.com with any concerns regarding this.

 Q: Is lunch provided?

 A: You must provide lunch for your campers every day.
-For overnight campers, we provide breakfast and lunch the following day.
+For overnight campers, we provide breakfast the following day.